Registration and enrollment process for Term 2, AY 2023-24

 - If you are paying online via bank transfer/teller, you need to complete your payment not later than 3:00 PM to avoid the bank’s payment cut-off.
 For details, you may refer to the Off-Campus Tuition Payment Options and Procedures.
 Payments made using this option are validated the next banking day.
 Thus, registered courses will be put on hold until the Cashier’s Office is able to validate the payment and confirm the enrollment.

-- The process for petitioning for the opening of a course by a group of students remains the same as in previous enrollments and can be addressed to the Chairs starting on November 25.
+- The process for petitioning for an opening of a course by a group of students remains the same as in previous enrollments and can be addressed to the Department Chairs starting 16 November.

 ASSISTED / DIRECT REGISTRATION

-- For those who cannot register online due to curricular exceptions, cross-enrollment requests, probationary status, over-tenure status, or returning from LOA, among others, simply fill-out the Request for Direct Registration online form at the Registrar Online Services (ROS) portal, which opens 10:00 AM on December 2.
+- For those who cannot register online due to curricular exceptions, cross-enrollment requests, probationary status, over-tenure status, or returning from LOA, among other reasons, simply fill-out the Request for Direct Registration online form at the Registrar Online Services

 WITHDRAWALS AND LEAVES OF ABSENCE